-For all securitizations, the operative agreements are required to use as appropriate available standardized documentation for each available asset class.
-It is not possible to define in advance when use of standardized documentation will be appropriate, but certainly when there is general market use of a form of documentation for a particular asset class, or where a trade group has formulated standardized documentation generally accepted by the industry, such documentation must be used.
+For all securitizations, this final rule, consistent with the Proposal, requires operative agreements to use available standardized documentation for each available asset class.
+It is not possible to define in advance when use of standardized documentation will be appropriate, but when there is general market use of a form of documentation for a particular asset class, or where a trade group has formulated standardized documentation generally accepted by the industry, such documentation must be used.

-The proposed rule also requires that the securitization documents define the contractual rights and responsibilities of the parties, including but not limited to representations and warranties, ongoing disclosure requirements and any measures to avoid conflicts of interest.
-The documents are also required to provide authority for the parties to fulfill their rights and responsibilities under the securitization contracts.
+Consistent with the Proposal, the rule also requires that securitization documents define the contractual rights and responsibilities of the parties, including but not limited to representations and warranties, ongoing disclosure requirements and any measures to avoid conflicts of interest.
+The documents are required to provide authority for the parties to fulfill their rights and responsibilities under the securitization contracts.

-Additional conditions apply to RMBS to address a significant issue that has been demonstrated in the mortgage crisis by requiring that servicers have the authority to mitigate losses on mortgage loans consistent with maximizing the net present value of the mortgages.
-Therefore, for RMBS, contractual provisions in the servicing agreement must provide servicers with the authority to modify loans to address reasonably foreseeable defaults and to take other action to maximize the value and minimize losses on the securitized financial assets.
+Consistent with the Proposal, additional conditions apply to RMBS to address a significant issue that has been demonstrated in the mortgage crisis by requiring that servicers have authority to mitigate losses on mortgage loans consistent with maximizing net present value of the mortgages.
+Therefore, for RMBS, contractual provisions in the servicing agreement must provide servicers with authority to modify loans to address reasonably foreseeable defaults and to take other action to maximize the value and minimize losses on the securitized financial assets.
 The documents must require servicers to apply industry best practices related to asset management and servicing.

 The RMBS documents may not give control of servicing discretion to a particular class of investors.
 The documents must require that the servicer act for the benefit of all investors rather for the benefit of any particular class of investors.
-Consistent with the forgoing, the documents must require the servicer to commence action to mitigate losses no later than ninety days after an asset first becomes delinquent unless all delinquencies on such asset have been cured.
-A servicer must also be required to maintain sufficient records of its actions to permit appropriate review of its actions.
+Consistent with the forgoing, the documents must require the servicer to commence action to mitigate losses no later than ninety days after an asset first becomes delinquent unless all delinquencies on such an asset have been cured.
+A servicer must be required to maintain sufficient records of its actions to permit appropriate review of its actions.